 What Mindful Yen is for

 I am sceptical of optimisation-as-lifestyle.
 I am sceptical of tools that demand more of you than the practice itself.
 I am sceptical of any advice that promises to make your financial life easier without first asking you to look at it honestly.
+No bank sync.
+No coaching.
+No live calls.
+No founder face.
+Quiet by design — tools you can actually run, practice over performance.

 The practical side